-As of September 30, 2021, the Company had \$20,565,319 in its operating bank account and working capital of \$20,538,283.
+As of December 31, 2021, the Company had \$52,966,706 in its operating bank account and working capital of \$52,853,177.
 The Company's liquidity needs prior to the consummation of the Initial Public Offering had been satisfied through proceeds from the issuance of common stock in private placements.
-Subsequent to the consummation of the Initial Public Offering, the Company's liquidity will be satisfied through the net proceeds from the consummation of the Initial Public Offering.
+Subsequent to the consummation of the Initial Public Offering and the November 2021 Private Placement (Note 5), the Company's liquidity was and will continue to be satisfied through the net proceeds from the consummation of the Initial Public Offering and the November 2021 Private Placement.
 Based on the foregoing, management believes that the Company will have sufficient working capital to meet its needs through twelve months from the date of these financial statements.

-NOTE 2 -SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES